Ann Taylor owner files for Chapter 11 bankruptcy

 Mary Ann Domuracki, managing director of MMG Advisors, an investment bank that advises companies on restructuring, said she expects a second wave of bankruptcies in the fall.
 That would include jewelry retailers and mall-based restaurants, she added.

-“This (next) round is going to be people who would have survived under normal circumstances,” said Domuracki, who is working on the Chapter 11 restructuring of fashion brands John Varvotos and J. Hiburn.
+“This (next) round is going to be people who would have survived under normal circumstances,” said Domuracki, who is working on the Chapter 11 restructuring of fashion brands John Varvatos and J. Hilburn.
 “But they can’t.
 They are business models that don’t meet the consumer needs in the next two years.”

 This spring, Ascena furloughed 90% of its workers when it temporarily shuttered its stores while also canceling merchandising orders where possible to preserve cash.
 It started to reopen its outlets in mid-May and now has about 95% of its stores open.